Choosing an Adoption Agency

 - The Creating a Family country comparison charts often list embassy contacts that might have accredited or licensed agencies listed.

 - Creating a Family has sponsors based across the United States.
 Please check out our Directory of service providers and consider one of the great agencies that helps Creating a Family continue to provide education and resources.

 - Size: The size of an adoption agency – the number of adoptions per year of the type of adoption you are interested in– is also an important factor to consider.
 A larger adoption agency might have more experience while a smaller agency might have a more personal touch.
 You will get more information about an agency’s expertise when you actually interview them, but before you seriously consider an agency, you need to be sure they place enough children to be able to help you.
 Reputable adoption agencies should provide the number of adoptions processed in the past year on their website.

-- Experience: Adoption is complicated process, especially when you are dealing with two countries’ or states’ laws, and you want an adoption agency that knows the process inside and out.
+- Experience: Adoption is a complicated process, especially when you are dealing with two countries’ or states’ laws, and you want an adoption agency that knows the process inside and out.
 Checking how long an agency has been in business is a good way of determining whether or not they have the requisite experience to help you.

-- Pre and Post Adoption Education and Services: A good adoption agency does more than conduct a homestudy and tell you where to sign the paperwork.
+- Pre- and Post-Adoption Education and Services: A good adoption agency does more than conduct a home study and tell you where to sign the paperwork.
 Check to see what adoption educations services an agency offers.
-Do they stress the important of pre-adoption education – always a good sign that they are invested in your long-term wellbeing – and how convenient is it for you?
-What support is offered after the adoption in finalized?
-Are their classes, annual gatherings or counseling?
+Do they stress the importance of pre-adoption education – always a good sign that they are invested in your long-term wellbeing – and how convenient is it for you?
+What support is offered after the adoption is finalized?
+Are there classes, annual gatherings or counseling?